Table of Contents Show

 Develop a Good Relationship with Your Co-op BoardDevelop a Good Relationship with Your Co-op Board

-Board members are just people, and they each have their own subjective opinions and biases.
-If you want to get a buyer past them, it will help immensely if you’re already known to them.
-This means going the extra mile in getting to know the members of your board.
+Board members are just people with their own subjective opinions and biases.
+If you want to get a buyer past them, it will help immensely if you already know them.
+This means going the extra mile in getting to know your board members.
 It’s not enough to politely nod to them in the hallway and remain a responsible but quiet shareholder; you have to take things further.

-If one is hosting a small party or get-together, then make an effort to show up.
+If one is hosting a small party or get-together, try to show up.
 You could try inviting some of them over occasionally for a few drinks.
-Send them birthday cards, learn their children’s names.
-Small actions like this can help a great deal when you need them to sign off on a buyer.
+Send them birthday cards, and learn their children’s names.
+Small actions like this can help when you need them to sign off on a buyer.
 Just make sure they come from a genuine place of wanting to be a good neighbor.
 In short, aspire to be proactive neighbors.

 Choose an Agent that’s Familiar with Your BuildingChoose an Agent that’s Familiar with Your Building

-Every board has its own little quirks and preferences.
-When choosing a listing agent to represent you, pick one that has experience working with your board.
+Every board has its little quirks and preferences.
+When choosing a listing agent to represent you, pick one with experience working with your board.
 It’ll make a big difference when it comes time to submit a buyer’s application.
-Agents familiar with the building’s standards will know how to vet a good candidate and help them put together a good board package.
+Agents familiar with the building’s standards will know how to vet a good candidate and help them create a good board package.
 It saves time for everyone and ensures a smoother sale.

-By contrast, hiring an agent with a poor reputation for muddling previous packages can diametrically work against you.
-If you’re unsure about choosing the right listing agent, ask your board for recommendations.
+By contrast, hiring an agent with a poor reputation for previous muddling board packages can diametrically work against you.
+Ask your board for recommendations if you’re unsure about choosing the right listing agent.
 They’ll be glad you asked before hiring anyone.

 Vet Your BuyersVet Your Buyers

 The transaction process for buying a co-op is not like other properties.
-The buyer really has to have water-tight financials and references.
-If you’ve followed the previous step and hired an agent who’s familiar with your building, then they can help you vet each potential buyer.
+The buyer has to have water-tight financials and references.
+Following the previous step and hiring an agent familiar with your building can help you vet each potential buyer.
 When deciding between multiple offers, it’s always better to choose the most likely to pass board approval.

 Try and Determine what their ‘Preferred’ Sales Price isTry and Determine what their ‘Preferred’ Sales Price is

 A persistent problem with NYC co-ops is that boards concerned about falling prices may reject buyers if they feel the price is too low.
 Merely determining if this is the issue can be tricky since boards don’t have to state the reasons for rejection.
-But if you’ve had several rejections in a row from buyers that had flawless board packages, then you have good reason to suspect this may be the case.
+But if you’ve had several rejections from buyers with flawless board packages, you have good reason to suspect this may be the case.
 It’s important to understand that while boards can reject sales on a one-off basis for being too low, they cannot set a minimum share price below which they will not sell.

-In a situation like this, a good listing agent can really come in handy.
+An excellent listing agent can come in handy in a situation like this.
 As a first step, you should already have a comparable market analysis (CMA) to be confident about your asking price.
 Your agent can also try making a few inquiries to learn the board’s preferred price range.
 Of course, that doesn’t cover the possibility that the board may be unreasonable in the sales price they’re looking for.
 A little probing from your agent might be enough to overcome this.
-Boards who reject too many buyers risk bringing a lawsuit upon themselves or reducing the property’s value further by keeping it on the market for too long.
+Boards who reject too many buyers risk bringing a lawsuit or reducing the property’s value by keeping it on the market for too long.